-The Transmission Owners are responsible for continually monitoring and managing their transmission facilities and - as necessary - implementing electric transmission asset condition investments to replace degraded assets, to address performance issues, or to meeting evolving standards and regulatory requirements.
+The Transmission Owners are responsible for continually monitoring and managing their transmission facilities and - as necessary - implementing electric transmission asset condition investments to replace degraded assets, to address performance issues, or to meet evolving standards and regulatory requirements.
 Each Transmission Owner has programs designed to track and monitor the condition of its transmission assets, to determine solutions to asset condition issues as they are identified, and to implement asset condition projects in order to cost-effectively support the continued reliability of the New England transmission system.

 While each Transmission Owner devises unique asset condition strategies best suited to the demographics of its transmission facilities and the specific needs of its customers, all Transmission Owners broadly follow similar general practices for identifying and implementing asset condition projects.
-The purpose of this Joint New England Transmission Owner Asset Condition Project Guide (Guide) is to:
+The purpose of this Joint New England Transmission Owner Asset Condition Process Guide (Guide) is to:

-- Summarize the Transmission Owners' existing asset condition programs, including the processes typically used to monitor and evaluate the conditions of existing assets, determine when asset modifications/upgrades are necessary, and then to design, plan, permit, and construct such asset condition projects. - Define the combined Transmission Owners' general practices for transmission asset condition projects, thereby providing transparency, for the benefit of the public, involved agencies, and other stakeholders, regarding the overall approach used to justify, plan, permit, and cost-effectively implement such projects.
+- Summarize the Transmission Owners' existing asset condition programs, including the processes typically used to monitor and evaluate the conditions of existing assets, determine when asset modifications/upgrades are necessary, and then to design, plan, permit, and construct such asset condition projects. - Define the combined Transmission Owners' general practices for transmission asset condition projects, thereby providing transparency, for the benefit of the public as well as regulators, ISO-NE, other involved agencies, and other stakeholders, regarding the overall approach used to justify, plan, permit, and cost-effectively implement such projects.

-As described in this Guide, the Transmission Owners' asset condition projects are planned and designed in conformance with applicable federal, regional and state requirements and involve agency coordination and stakeholder outreach.3 The projects are coordinated, when possible, with other non-asset condition driven power system needs.
+As described in this Guide, the Transmission Owners' asset condition projects are planned and designed in conformance with applicable federal, regional and state requirements and involve agency coordination and stakeholder outreach.
+The projects are coordinated with other known non-asset condition driven power system needs identified by ISO-NE.